- Deluxe A/C Motor Coaches

 Discover Thessaloniki, where Paul was accused of turning the world upside down with his preaching of Christ (Acts 17: 3-6).
 As you explore St. George’s Basilica, believed to be built over the synagogue where Paul preached, reflect on the two epistles the Apostle Paul wrote to the Thessalonian church here.
 Stroll through the Archaeological Museum and the beautiful basilicas of St. Sophia and St. Demetrios.
 The Church of St. Demetrios is dedicated to a distinguished Roman proconsul martyred for his Christian faith.
 Along the Via Egnatia stands the Galerius Arch, and you can look out over the second-largest city in Greece from the Old City Ramparts, some dating back to Roman times.
 Overnight in Thessaloniki.

 Follow the path of Paul when he fled Thessaloniki for the safety of Veria (Berea), where Jews and some honorable Greeks accepted the new faith (Act 17: 10-12).
 As you visit the rock forest of Meteora (“in the heavens above”) in western Thessaly, imagine the Apostle Paul walking that treacherous terrain on his missionary journey.
 Gaze up at the breathtaking Byzantine monasteries spectacularly perched on soaring, sheer-sided grey sandstone pillars.
 In the 13th century, monks sought refuge in cliffside caves before fleeing higher to build the original wooden shelters that later became these monasteries.
-Overnight in Kalambaka.
+Stay overnight in Kalambaka.

 Day 6 - Join the Cruise Group in touring Athens